 Reasons to go to the emergency room include:

 In the past, those have been the main two options for after-hours care.
 But now, there is Children's Online Urgent Care.
-Pediatric providers are available 24/7 offering care and advice for certain minor medical conditions.
-For a fee of $20, you can consult with a pediatric provider without leaving home.
+Pediatric providers are available for care and advice for certain minor medical conditions.
+Between 6 a.m. and 10 p.m., you can consult with a pediatric provider without leaving home.
 This option is great for families on the go, with other little ones at home making it hard to leave the house or in inclement weather.
 Online urgent care video visits are a great option for conditions such as:

 Often, your own intuition is the best thing to follow.
 As a parent, you will usually know when to seek care for your child –– trust your instinct if you feel something isn’t right.
 Even if a specific treatment isn’t needed, we can often help parents keep their child safe and comfortable at home.